Information on Data Protection

 1. General information

-If you have any questions or suggestions regarding this information or wish to contact us to assert your rights, please send your request to:
+If you have any questions or suggestions about this information or would like to contact us to assert your rights, please submit your request to

 MTM ASSOCIATION e.
 V.

 Telephone: +49 40 822 779 0

 Under data protection law, the term “personal data” refers to any information that relates to an identified or identifiable individual.
 We process personal data in compliance with the relevant data protection regulations, in particular the GDPR and the BDSG.
 Our data processing is carried out only on the basis of legal permission.
 We process personal data only with your consent § 25 TTDSG (TTDSG = Telecommunications and Telemedia Data Protection Act)orArt.
 6(1) point (a) GDPR), for the performance of a contract to which you are a party or at your request to take steps prior to entering into a contract (Art.
 6(1) point (b) GDPR), to fulfil a legal obligation (Art.
 6(1) point (c) GDPR) or if the processing is necessary for the pursuit of our legitimate interests or the legitimate interests of a third party, unless such interests are overridden by your interests or fundamental rights and freedoms which require the protection of personal data (Art.
 6(1) point (f) GDPR).

 If you apply for a vacant position in our company, we also process your personal data for the purpose of deciding whether to establish an employment relationship with you (Section 26(1) sentence 1 BDSG).

 Duration of storage